 Can women ride men's snowboards?

-For bigger/taller women it can be hard sometimes to find a women’s board that fits.
-The snowboard industry makes boards for the average size person so if those dimensions don’t suit you, then your choices of board can be limited.
-However, there is no reason why a women can’t ride a man’s board.
-Things to check are that the board isn’t too wide if you have smaller feet and that its not too stiff if you are just starting out.
+For bigger/taller women it can be hard sometimes to find a women's board that fits.
+The snowboard industry makes boards for the average size person so if those dimensions don't suit you, then your choices of board can be limited.
+However, there is no reason why a woman can't ride a men's board.
+Things to check are that the board isn't too wide if you have smaller feet and that its not too stiff if you are just starting out.

 Can men ride women's boards?

-For smaller men, especially with small feet finding the right board can be tricky.
-Although there tends to be a greater choice at this end of the spectrum to cover teenagers who are that tricky in-between size, there is no reason why you couldn’t pick a women’s board instead.
-Things to check for are that the bard is stiff enough if you ride at a high level and that its wide enough if you have a size 8+ boot.
+For smaller men, especially with small feet, finding the right board can be tricky.
+Although there tends to be a greater choice at this end of the spectrum to cover teenagers who are that tricky in-between size, there is no reason why you couldn't pick a women's board instead.
+Things to check for are that the board is stiff enough if you ride at a high level and that its wide enough if you have a size 8+ boot.

 Can men use women bindings?

-As long as the size fits there is no reason why men can’t use women’s bindings.
-Most men’s size small go down to a US 6 which would be equivalent to a medium Women’s size in most brands.
-If you are worried about women’s binding looking too ‘girly’ then rest assured most brands do a standard black model which is no different from the men’s.
+As long as the size fits there is no reason why men can't use women's bindings.
+Most men's size small go down to a US 6 which would be equivalent to a medium women's size in most brands.
+If you are worried about women's binding looking too ‘girly' then rest assured most brands do a standard black model which is no different from the men's.

 Can adults ride kids boards?

 Finally we have kids boards, which can be a good option for smaller men and women.
 The main thing to be aware of here is that kids boards tend to be made of lower quality materials.
-This is because kids outgrow there boards from one winter to the next and brands want to keep the price down and make the sport easily accessible for all kids.
-So the good news is that the boards are cheap, the bad news is that the may not last that long and start to loose their pop if you’re on the hill every day.
+This is because kids outgrow their boards from one winter to the next and brands want to keep the price down and make the sport easily accessible for all kids.
+So the good news is that the boards are cheap, the bad news is that the may not last that long and start to lose their pop if you're on the hill every day.